Tottenham Hotspur Greatest XI Of All Time

-He was the fulcrum in the midfield of the great Spurs team of the early 1980s that won two FA Cups and the UEFA Cup, although injury ruled him out of the European final.
-He also appeared in the 1987 FA Cup and 1982 League Cup Finals.
-The gifted playmaker scored 110 goals in 490 first-team matches in all competitions before leaving for AS Monaco in 1987.
+He was one of the key players of the great Spurs team of the early 1980s that won two FA Cups and the UEFA Cup.
+The playmaker scored 110 goals in 490 first-team matches in all competitions before leaving for AS Monaco in 1987.

 Central Midfield: Danny Blanchflower

-He moved to Tottenham from Aston Villa in 1954 for £30,000 – a huge fee at that time for a 28-year-old.
-Blanchflower went on to play 382 matches for Spurs, where his vision and subtlety ensured he was twice named English footballer of the year, in 1957/58 and 1960/61.
+The greatest captain in the club’s history, Danny Blanchflower joined the club from Aston Villa in 1954 for £30,000.
+The fee was quite high for 28 years old at that time, but it turned out to be a fine investment.
+Blanchflower went on to play 382 matches for Spurs, where his vision ensured he was twice named English footballer of the year, in 1957/58 and 1960/61.

-He captained the north London club to the first league and FA Cup double of the 20th century in 1960/61, and skippered them to further FA Cup success the following season.
-His place in White Hart Lane folklore was further cemented in 1963 when he became the first captain of an English team to lift a European trophy as Spurs beat Club Atlético de Madrid 5-1 in the final of the European Cup Winners’ Cup in Rotterdam.
+He captained Tottenham to the first league and FA Cup double of the 20th century in 1960/61, and led them to another FA Cup success the following season.
+His place in Spurs’ history was cemented in 1963 when he became the first captain of an English team to lift a European trophy when his team won the European Cup Winners’ Cup in Rotterdam beating Atlético de Madrid 5-1 in the final.

 RM Paul Gascoigne